 Authors will achieve a broad dissemination of their works by publishing on the pedocs server.
 At the same time, they are represented in the domain of recognised education portals.
 Visibility and perception are crucial conditions to a sustainable scientific discourse and to research.

-By publishing on pedocs authors and publishers support the Open Access approach, targeting the free access to scientifically relevant information.
+By publishing on pedocs authors, publishers an ohter institutions support the Open Access approach, targeting the free access to scientifically relevant information.

 Full texts offered on pedocs

 pedocs brings together a broad realm of publication types:

 - Renewed publication of out of print editions;

 - Qualification/graduation works such as doctoral theses, habilitation theses;

 - so-called "grey literature", e.g. project reports, conference volumes

 Visibility of publications

 Several dissemination pathways, both disciplinary and general, are pursued, in order to assure that the documents launched on pedocs are visible and searchable.
 Publications can be searched via: